Azure/Copilot-For-Security/Plugins/Community Based Plugins/Sentinel Entities on MITRE/Readme.md

 # Copilot for Security Custom Plugin - Sentinel Entities on MITRE

-#### Copilot for Security Plugin to run a Dynamic KQL Query to estimate Microsoft Sentinel Costs for a specific time and date range by running a KQL query against the Usage table in Microsoft Sentinel.
+#### Copilot for Security Plugin to Summarize Microsoft Sentinel Entities across MITRE tactics for a specified time and date range.

 ### Pre-requisites